Sheamus: WWE Champion (2009–2010)

-On 30 June 2009 episode of ECW, Farrelly made his unannounced debut as a villain under the shortened ring name of Sheamus, quickly defeating local competitor Oliver John.
+On the 30 June 2009 episode of ECW, Farrelly made his unannounced debut as a villain under the shortened ring name of Sheamus, quickly defeating local competitor Oliver John.
 Sheamus soon entered into a critically well-received rivalry with Goldust after defeating him on 29 July.
 After exchanging victories in the following weeks they competed in a no disqualification match on 1 September which was won by Sheamus.
 Sheamus then began a feud with Shelton Benjamin which was hot-shot into a deciding match on 27 October which Sheamus won.

 His rivalry with Benjamin ended prematurely when Sheamus was moved to the Raw brand.
 He made his Raw debut by defeating Jamie Noble on 26 October.
 In the following weeks, he continued to attack Noble causing him to retire, and, in lieu of competition, assaulted the timekeeper and commentator Jerry Lawler on 16 November.
 The following week Sheamus appeared on his first WWE pay-per-view event, Survivor Series, on 22 November, when he was part of The Miz's team in a traditional five-on-five elimination tag team match.
 He eliminated fellow Irishman Finlay and made the final pinfall to eliminate the opposing captain John Morrison and survive along with The Miz and longtime former rival Drew McIntyre.